Naviket-aggarwal/automated-iron-defect-detection-using-ai/README.md

-Industrial Surface Defect Detection and automated measurement System
+Industrial Defect Detection and automated measurement System

 This project detects scratches or defects on metal surfaces using a trained machine learning model.